 These portable pizza rolls are perfect for game day, or any day, for that matter!
 They come together in a snap, and you can customize them with your favorite pizza toppings.
 They are great for kids and adults alike, and are a fun way to switch up pizza night.

 I use store bought pizza dough from Whole Foods, my favorite all-purpose marinara, mozzarella, and pepperoni.
 But get creative!
-You can easily use your favorite toppings, just try to keep it around 1/2 cup total.
+You can easily use your favorite toppings, just try to keep it around 1/2 cup total so the fillings don’t overtake your rolls.
 A few combinations you can play around with are: crumbled Italian sausage and mushrooms, chopped ham and pineapple, mushrooms and black olives, or chopped bell pepper and onion.

 These little pizza pinwheels reheat really well in the oven or in a skillet, so you can enjoy the leftovers after school or work.
 You can microwave them, it just makes them chewy rather than crispy.